|Spacecraft Mission Pages|

 ESA have now classified outbursts of gas and dust from 67P as being "Normal" or "Short Lived" of type Type A, B or C as follows:

 Normal: These regular flows of material start in the comets morning and end in the evening and are related to the amount of solar illumination on the surface.
 They look almost identical each day.

-Short Lived Outburts: These unpredictable and violent bursts have been detected in single frames from Rosetta meaning they can be measured at lasting less than 5 to 30 mins long.
+Short Lived Outbursts: These unpredictable and violent bursts have been detected in single frames from Rosetta meaning they can be measured at lasting less than 5 to 30 mins long.
 At least half seemed to be triggered as the Sun comes up on the comet which is thought to cause thermal stresses resulting in movement on the surface which might expose volatile materials to the Sun.

 Short Lived Type A - Jet: are defined by an obvious narrow jet that extends far into space.

-Short Lived Type B - Plume: are defined as originating from a wide base and and fanning out as it travels into space.
+Short Lived Type B - Plume: are defined as originating from a wide base and fanning out as it travels into space.

-Short Lived Type C - Complex: are more complex and exhibit both type A and B characteristics - e.g. the material fans out from a large base but some more intense parallel beams are visible within the outburts.
+Short Lived Type C - Complex: are more complex and exhibit both type A and B characteristics - e.g. the material fans out from a large base but some more intense parallel beams are visible within the outbursts.